Rievaulx Terrace: History

 The Terrace is on land that was, until the Dissolution of the Monasteries, owned by Rievaulx Abbey.
 It was then granted to Thomas Manners, 1st Earl of Rutland and it passed from him to the George Villiers, 1st Duke of Buckingham.
-On the death of his son it was sold to Sir Charles Duncombe in 1687 and inherited by his nephew Thomas Duncombe in 1711.
+On the death of his son, George Villiers, 2nd Duke of Buckingham, it was sold to Sir Charles Duncombe in 1687 and inherited by his nephew Thomas Duncombe in 1711.

 The site was created in 1758 by Thomas Duncombe III who had inherited it from his father along with the adjoining Helmsley estate (now Duncombe Park) some ten years previously.
 His desire was to complement, and perhaps even surpass, the more formal terrace and temples laid out in about 1730 by his father at Duncombe Park house a mile away.
 It is thought that he may have planned to join the two terraces by a scenic drive along the River Rye.

+Duncombe's descendant, Charles Duncombe, 3rd Earl of Feversham, the last earl, died in 1963.
+In 1972 the site and the adjoining woods were purchased by the National Trust.

+Tuscan Temple

 Two temples are on the site.
-At the south-east end of the terrace is the domed Doric or Tuscan Temple, thought to be a scaled-down version of the mausoleum at Castle Howard a few miles away.
-The pavement floor came from the choir of Rievaulx Abbey.
+At the south-east end of the terrace is the domed Doric or Tuscan Temple, thought to be a scaled-down version of The Mausoleum, Castle Howard, which is a few miles away.

+The temple is built of sandstone with a lead roof.
+It has a circular plan with twelve baseless Doric columns on a podium.
+Ten steps lead up to the doorway, and there are thee round-headed sash windows.
+Above is a frieze with triglyphs, metopes, and paterae.
+The temple has a low drum and a hemispherical dome.
+Inside are medieval floor tiles from Rievaulx Abbey.
+The building is grade I listed.

+Ionic Temple

 At the opposite end stands the Ionic Temple, inspired by the Temple of Fortuna Virilis in Rome.
 It was intended as a banqueting house and the central table is still set as if for a meal.
 It is decorated with elaborate ceiling paintings and is furnished in the period style.
 The basement housed the kitchen and living quarters and nowadays it holds an exhibition on English landscape design in the 18th century.

-Duncombe's descendant, the third and last Earl of Feversham, died in 1963.
-In 1972 the site and the adjoining woods were purchased by the National Trust.